pivotal/docs-tap/scc/git-auth.hbs.md

 >**Important** To use the pull request feature, you must use HTTP(S) authentication with an access token.

-1. To provide the credentials for any Git operations with SHH, create the Kubernetes secret as follows:
+1. To provide the credentials for any Git operations with SSH, create the Kubernetes secret as follows:

     ```yaml